aittalam/aittalam.github.io/_posts/2015-11-28-on-sharks-and-icecreams.markdown

 {% endhighlight %}

 At this point, I think the main question you might have is "how can I be sure, then, that I have taken all of the right variables into account?".
 Well, in many cases you cannot really be sure, but asking yourself this question is already a step in the right direction to avoid misinterpreting your data...
-Which is why I leave you with the following quote from danah boyd's [Six Provocations for Big Data](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1926431):
+Which is why I leave you with the following quote from Danah Boyd's [Six Provocations for Big Data](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1926431):

 >Interpretation is at the center of data analysis.
 Regardless of the size of a data set, it is subject to limitation and bias.
 Without those biases and limitations being understood and outlined, misinterpretation is the result.